rom1mouret/mpcl/README.md

 [link to MPCL Framework v1 pdf](MPCL-Framework-v1.pdf)

+# Proto-MPCL

+Proto-MPCL is a solution to catastrophic forgetting wherein each input domain is routed to its own dedicated processor.
+We rely on finding inconsistencies and discrepancies to detect domain boundaries.

+MPCL is not strongly committed to that way of overcoming forgetting, but this multi-processor approach makes it easier to make sense of generalization, abstraction and transferability from one domain to another.

-I will also attempt to frame bare-bones [Domain-IL and Class-IL](https://arxiv.org/pdf/1904.07734v1.pdf) within this framework on MNIST and EMNIST datasets.
+I will attempt to frame bare-bones [Domain-IL and Class-IL](https://arxiv.org/pdf/1904.07734v1.pdf) within this framework on MNIST and EMNIST datasets.
-Admittedly, it takes a bit of shoehorning because simple systems don't create many opportunities for MPCL to take advantage of the complexity to find inconsistencies, for example by cross-checking predictions from multiple modules of the system.
+Admittedly, it takes a bit of shoehorning because simple systems don't create many opportunities for Proto-MPCL to take advantage of the complexity to find inconsistencies, for example by cross-checking predictions from multiple modules of the system.

 Moreover, complex systems are generally upheld by high-dimensional latent representations, with a [lot of empty space](https://en.wikipedia.org/wiki/Curse_of_dimensionality#Blessing_of_dimensionality) wherein you would typically spot inconsistent configurations of latent values.
-MPCL relies on finding inconsistencies to detect domain boundaries.

 You will notice that the implemented system doesn't showcase any of the inter-module [MPCL rules](MPCL_v1_slides.pdf).
 This is because MNIST and EMNIST are not readily modularizable problems, so we are essentially stuck with the one-module scenario.

-Nevertheless, it is a requirement for MPCL to perform well one one-module scenarios.
-Otherwise, it won't scale well to multiple modules.
+Since we are not dealing with how modules are connected with one another, I am dubbing the one-module case "Proto-MPCL".
+For MPCL to work at a larger scale, we need proto-MPCL to do quite well on isolated continual-learning tasks.
+On paper, it doesn't need to be perfect though.
+Like I said above, the more modules you combine to satisfy various goals, the easier it gets to find ways of detecting inconsistencies between the modules' outputs.

 ## Domain-IL classification on Permuted MNIST